getify/You-Dont-Know-JS/this & object prototypes/ch3.md

 So how do we resolve all these tricky questions?
 Various JS frameworks have each picked their own interpretations and made their own decisions.
 But which of these (if any) should JS adopt as *the* standard.
 For a long time, there was no clear answer.

-One subset solution is that objects which are JSON-safe (that is, can be serialized to a JSON string and then re-parsed to the same object) can easily be *duplicated* with:
+One subset solution is that objects which are JSON-safe (that is, can be serialized to a JSON string and then re-parsed to an object with the same structure and values) can easily be *duplicated* with:

 ```js
 var newObj = JSON.parse( JSON.stringify( someObj ) );
 ```

 Of course, that requires you to ensure your object is JSON safe.
-For some domains, that's trivial.
+For some situations, that's trivial.
 For others, it's insufficient.

 At the same time, a shallow copy is fairly understandable and has far less issues, so ES6 has now defined `Object.assign(..)` for this task. `Object.assign(..)` takes a *target* object as its first parameter, and one or more *source* objects as its subsequent parameters.
 It iterates over all the *enumerable* (see below), *owned keys* (**immediately present**) on the *source* object(s) and copies them (via `=` assignment only) to *target*.
 It also, helpfully, returns *target*, as you can see below: